slies/WWW-26-Tutorial/README.md

 ## ⭐ Acknowledgements

-We thank the organizers of WWW 2026 and all contributors to this tutorial.
+We thank the organizers of WWW 2026, all contributors to this tutorial, and Jiawei Chen (Beihang University) for assisting us in preparing the materials.

 <p align="center">